MultiSafepay/docs/content/faq/testing/test-payment-details.md

 ### Giropay / EPS

-MultiSafepay provides a test platform for Giropay/EPS transactions.
-During the payment process you will be able to simulate the outcome of the transaction.
+MultiSafepay provides a testing environment for Giropay/EPS transactions.
+To simulate the outcome of a transaction, enter the following:

+* Any BIC

 | BIC     | Status    | Description              |
 | ------- | --------- | ------------------------ |
 | Any BIC | Completed | Transaction is Completed |
 | Any BIC | Declined  | Transaction is Declined |

 Note: Giropay is a German payment method and can only be tested if the country code for Germany (DE) is sent in the pre-transaction request.
-For EPS, you can also use the Giropay gateway in TEST.
-In the LIVE environment EPS will display only when you use Austria (AT) as country code.
+For EPS, you can also use the Giropay gateway in test environment.
+In the live environment, EPS will display only when you use Austria (AT) as country code.

 ### iDEAL

-MultiSafepay provides a test platform for iDEAL transactions.
-During the payment process you will be able to simulate the outcome of the transaction.
+MultiSafepay provides test scenarios for iDEAL transactions.
+To simulate the outcome of a transaction, select one of the following scenarios:

 | Status                | Description              |
 | --------------------- | ------------------------ |